Econ Market Research

 • Convenience and Accessibility

 Convenience and ease of access by online platforms make this market the most attractive for many people.
 Traditional cooking schools are quite inconvenient and restricted by geography, and many would like to avoid that.
-Online cooking classes break such barriers as the learner can learn at any given time and location.
-This flexibility has resulted in an increased number of participants who prefer self-paced learning or are unable to attend physical classes due to location constraints, work schedules, or personal commitments.
+Online cooking classes break such barriers as the lea er can lea at any given time and location.
+This flexibility has resulted in an increased number of participants who prefer self-paced lea ing or are unable to attend physical classes due to location constraints, work schedules, or personal commitments.
 The appeal of taking cooking lessons from renowned chefs or culinary experts online further drives the demand for these classes.

 Restraints Insights